 - Downward rotation (acromion end of scapula goes lower)

 There is one additional movement of the scapula that most of you are already familiar with but isn’t typically listed in its normal movements.
-That movement is called “winging” as in winged scapula and is often seen in high plank or chaturanga.
+That movement is called “winging” as in winged scapula.
+It’s often seen in high plank or chaturanga.

-The scapula is primarily held in its position by muscular tension, as the only place it attaches to the torso is indirectly through the clavicle and the sternoclavicular joint at the front of the body.
+The scapula is primarily held in its position by muscular tension.
+The only place it attaches to the torso is indirectly through the clavicle and the sternoclavicular joint at the front of the body.
 As a result, you have muscles that surround the scapula.
-Together, they create a balance in the positioning of the scapula relative to the torso.
+Together, they create a balance in the position of the scapula relative to the torso.

 The following are muscles that move the scapula directly:

 Now that we have the parts and pieces defined, what’s really important is how it all functions together.
 Because the shoulder joint is part of the larger shoulder complex, when we move our scapula, we also change the shoulder joint’s position.
 That is not a named movement of the shoulder joint.
 If you move your shoulder girdle forward and back you can see the position of the shoulder joint also move.
 And, if your shoulder joint is moving forward and back, it means your humerus, forearm, wrist, and hand have all been affected.